Hamilton mayor announces senior team

 Those announced so far are:

-Southgate will also propose a Finance and Monitoring committee, chaired by van Oosten and Moko Tauariki as deputy chair, an Economic Development committee with Ewan Wilson as chair and Geoff Taylor as deputy chair and lastly, a Regulatory and Hearings committee with Mark Donovan as chair and Ewan Wilson as deputy chair.
+Southgate will also propose a Finance and Monitoring committee, chaired by van Oosten and Moko Tauariki as deputy chair; an Economic Development committee, with Ewan Wilson as chair and Geoff Taylor as deputy chair; and a Regulatory and Hearings committee, with Mark Donovan as chair and Ewan Wilson as deputy chair.

 Additionally, three sub-committees will be proposed: Community Grants Allocation, Dog Control Panel and Traffic, Speed Limit and Road Closure Hearings Panel.
 A Strategic Risk and Assurance Committee will continue to be chaired independently.